JITHESH006/M2_EMBSYS/Requirements/README.md

 ## WHO
 The driver and travelers.
 ## WHAT
-Warmed seats for more solace.
+cooled seats for more solace.
 ## WHEN
 Exceptionally powerful during cold winters and hot summers.
 ## WHERE